OK, here it is. I have recommended SSDs everywhere almost since from the beginning and have heard a lot of good stuff about OCZ Vector series SSD.

 Why Should You Not Go For OCZ Vector SSD?

-Here I am not blaming the company as they are still in the business and quite successful however I would never purchase an SSD from this brand.
+Here I am not blaming the company as they are still in the business and quite successful however I would never purchase an SSD from this brand again.
 I tried to contact them and they offered me a support ticket so I could send my drive to the Netherlands.

 If it turned out that it was malfunctioning, I could get an equivalent SSD drive.
 But, I had to pay for all the delivery which means I could easily get a brand new SSD with that money.